6 Steps To Perform Student Enrollment Management In Higher Ed

 The Concept

 Enrollment management can be viewed as a synergistic organizational concept that can be used to link several administrative functions within a college or university in order to optimize institutional enrollment goals.
 Examples of this approach can be found among the financial strategies of many college campuses, where important linkages have emerged between senior enrollment managers and chief financial administrators.
 Both private and public colleges use some of their tuition income to fund campus-based scholarships for students.
 Tuition revenue accounts for millions of dollars, and campus-based financial aid has become a large expenditure at most four-year institutions.
 Enrollment management efforts have therefore become closely linked to budgeting and campus financial planning.
-Successful enrollment management strategies and practices must also consider the growing importance of college and university rankings.
+Successful enrollment management strategies and practices must also consider the growing importance of university and college rankings.
 For many institutions of higher education, enrollment management has come to involve a combination of student enrollment strategy, budgeting strategy, and institutional positioning strategy.

 Roadmap